-Gross income: Gross Income (GI) is defined as "Net interest income" plus "net non-interest income".
-It is intended that this measure should.
+Gross Income: Gross Income (GI) is defined as 'Net interest income' plus 'net non-interest income'.

 18Legal risk includes, but is not limited to, exposure to fines, penalties, or punitive damages resulting from supervisory actions, as well as private settlements.

 19If all of the three years gross income become negative, BB will consider appropriate action under Supervisory Review Process